LeonardoGonzales/jvm-brotli-example/README.md

 Simply clone this repository and run `mvn package` to build.
 If you don't have maven installed, you can use the included maven wrapper and run `mvnw package` (or `mvnw.cmd package` on Windows).

-Once you've run the build:\
+After you've run the build:

 execute the "Main" class via your favourite IDE